 The waste that is produced by computers and laptops, especially when being used, can contain dangerous chemicals and dangerous materials.
 Many recyclers work with recyclable materials such as plastic and paper, which may not necessarily require the recycling of the electronic components themselves.
 These companies can help you identify which parts can be recycled to reduce the risk of chemicals entering water bodies, landfills or lakes and rivers.

-For businesses, electronic waste is a significant environmental problem.
+For businesses, E Waste Recycling is a significant environmental problem.
 Companies can benefit from recycling electronics to create new and Eco-friendly products.
 This makes companies more environmentally conscious.
 While they do not use up the earth, their use reduces the number of toxic chemicals in landfills and increases the number of recycled products that are used.

-The process of recycling electronics is simple and easy.
+The process of E Waste Recycling is simple and easy.
 The only tricky part of the process involves the disposal of the components.
 If your company uses refurbished or reconditioned products, there is no need to dispose of the products.